 With summer here, more car owners are parking their vehicles under trees to keep them in the shade.
 This is a wise strategy; however, the owner often returns to find tree sap on the hood or windshield.
-We’ll go over the steps for removing tree sap from your car.
+We’ll go over the steps for removing tree sap from your car in Edmonds.
 Improper removal technique can result in paint damage.

 Since tree sap is sticky, the natural tendency is to scrape off the gunk using a sharp object like your car keys.
 This is a mistake.
 We don’t recommend any scraping, not even with a blunter object like a credit card.

 We do recommend washing and waxing your car once in a while.
 This adds a protective layer that makes it easier to remove sap while minimizing damage.

 1. Wash the sap spot using hot water, car wash soap and a soft brush.
 The heat from the water will soften the sap.

 2. Use hand sanitizer, nail polish remover, mineral spirits, or alcohol wipes to remove the tree sap.

 3. Wipe the area clean using a microfiber cloth.

 4. Wash the car thoroughly as you normally would to remove all traces of residue.